-This track is dedicated to the intersection of corporate finance, corporate governance, accounting and family business research and is open to contributions to the topic from related fields (e.g., financial economics, psychology, sociology, or organizational behavior).
-Quantitative papers that try to isolate causal effects or apply rigorous panel methods are highly welcomed along with qualitative papers looking at behavioral side of finance.
-Focus topics include, but are not limited to valuation and accounting choices in family firms, earnings management, IPO, family or founder-influence on performance, formal and informal corporate governance mechanisms, causes and effects of ownership structures, executive compensation, dividend policies.
+This track is dedicated to researching the phenomena at the intersection of corporate finance, corporate governance, accounting and family business research as well as other related fields (e.g., financial economics, psychology, sociology, or organizational behavior).
+Quantitative papers that try to isolate causal effects or apply rigorous panel methods are highly welcomed.
+Qualitative papers, especially looking at behavioral side of finance are welcomed.
+Focus topics include, but are not limited to: valuation, accounting and auditing choices in family firms, earnings management, IPO, the effect of family or founder-influence on performance, formal and informal corporate governance mechanisms, causes and effects of ownership